amanda-hg/auto-sklearn/README.md

 The main objective of auto-sklearn is to free the user from the selection of the algorithm, and from the search and optimization of hyperparameters.
 The library is based on the most recent advances in Bayesian optimization, meta-learning, and ensemble construction.

 ## 4. Description
-In this application we are gonna execute three differents model with Auto-sklearn: \
+In this application we are gonna execute three different model with Auto-sklearn:
 * Regression
 * Classifcation
 * Multi-label Classification

+The first step to executre this application is configurate the *global_vars.py* script.
+This script contain two varibles:
+*ROOT_PATH*: The root path of your project.
+*CONFIG_NAME*: The config file name.

 When the user executes this application, the model executed is gonna save in the *model* folder.
 This model will be readed for the prediction.
-When the prediction has made, the application will save some stadistics about our model in the *output* folder.
+When the prediction has made, the application will save some statistics about our model in the *output* folder.
 For run this application, the user has to configurate a file situated in the *config* folder.
 That file is the *config.json*

 In the *logs* folder will be save two logs.
 The *logfile.log* what is the official user logs and the *debug.log* that is the internal logs.

 There is a *notebooks* folder where it keeps three notebooks, one for each model.
-Besides, each notebook has different graphs for represent the stadistics of the model.
+Besides, each notebook has different graphs for represent the statistics of the model.
 This is a good experience for a begginer user in the caculate of model because the notebook is fully configurable.

 ## 5. Folder structure